Askeland, Radøy

-Askeland is a village in Alver Municipality (formerly Radøy Municipality) in Vestland county, Norway.
+Askeland is a village in Alver Municipality in Vestland county, Norway.
 The village is located on the southern part of the island of Radøy, about 3 km north of the village of Sæbø and about 6 km southeast of the village of Manger.

-It used to be in the Radøy municipality before it merged into the new Alver municipality in 2020.
+The village was part of Radøy Municipality before 2020 when it became part of the newly created Alver Municipality.